Welcome to Week Four of Search Engine Optimization Self-Directed Learning.

 - Open your web browser and type the following URL into the address bar: www.topproducerwebsite.com

-- Enter your username and password and click on Login.
+- Enter your username and password and click on Sign In.

-- Click on View/Edit beside the name of the web page to which you would like to add your Meta Title (page title).
+- Click on Edit beside the name of the web page to which you would like to add your Meta Title (page title).

-- Type in your Title in the Page Title Field and then click on OK.
+- Type in your ritle in the SEO Title Field and then click on Save Page.

-Tip: Keep your Page Name and Page Title different
+Tip: Keep your Page Name and SEO Title different